-In 2011, the Security Council held 235 meetings, of which 213 were public and 22 were private.
+In recent years, the UN Secretariat has tried to hold the Security Council accountable by publishing facts about its meetings and decisions.
+According to the Secretariat, in 2011, the Security Council held 235 meetings, of which 213 were public and 22 were private.
 Thirteen of the private meetings were with UN member states that contribute police and troops to UN peacekeeping operations.
 These numbers are dramatically higher than before the end of the Cold War and similar to other years between 2001 and 2011.
 21 According to the UN Secretariat,